Thursday, June 27, 2013

 His behavior pushed me down and took all I had

-His version of love made us both become less
+His version of love made us both less

 He didn't really know about love